 Are you a recreational or competitive athlete that struggle with ROM (range of motion) in certain movements, have repetitive muscle and/or joint pain or a constant recurring injury in your sport?

-Moving incorrectly in a training environment like CrossFit or another highly athletic pursuit without correcting it increases your susceptibility to injury and/or chronic pain.
+Moving dysfunctionally with muscular or joint imbalances in a training environment like CrossFit or any another athletic pursuit without correcting it increases your susceptibility to injury and/or chronic pain.

 When you develop and reinforce faulty movement mechanics coupled with imbalances in muscle and joints due to daily posture habits, I guarantee you it’s only a matter of time until something in the body “gives.”

 And as I like to say, exercising on an imbalanced pelvis and spine is like hammering on a bent nail.
 You might get the nail into the wood, but there will be cracks and weakened areas surrounding it.
 Building fitness on this kind of a foundation will result in repetitive stress leading to the chronic pain cycle or worse, a completely avoidable injury.

 Take for example, the Air Squat, a basic movement in CrossFit and pretty much all athletic training programs.
 In order to perform a proper depth air squat, an athlete must have both good motor control AND excellent mobility throughout the four major load joints of the body which allow for the correct function of the pelvis and spine in response.

 Let's start at the joint closest to the ground.
 The ankle.
 According to a recent CrossFit Journal Article, Dissecting the Squat, something as "simple as lack of proper ankle dorsiflexion is one of the most common range-of-motion limitations seen in athletes and can cause loss of neutral spine, shifting of weight onto the toes, loss of contact between heels and ground, outward rotation of the feet during performance of the squat, lack of squat depth and improper lateral tracking of the knee.